kekeli92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program that finds and prints the sum of the even-valued terms
+This program prints the first 100 Fibonacci numbers